fossabot/rails_openidconnect_starter_app/README.md

 OpenID Issuer: https://srv.qryp.to/op
 ```

-## Step 4: Add your config ENV variables from the Deauthroized dashboard to the Heroku settings tab
+## 4: Add your config ENV variables from the Deauthroized dashboard to the Heroku settings tab

 Take the OPENID_CLIENT_ID and OPENID_CLIENT_SECRET you provisioned from the dashboard and set them in Heroku under the settings tab.